alexpung/UK-Investment-tax-calculator/README.md

-UK investment tax calculator
+## UK investment tax calculator

-UK tax calculator for Interactive Broker
+UK tax calculator for Interactive Broker.
 To help report UK tax for dividend and capital gain.

 ## What is included

-1. Blazor WASM application ready to use. https://alexpung.github.io/UK-Investment-tax-calculator/
+1. Blazor WASM application ready to use.
+https://alexpung.github.io/UK-Investment-tax-calculator/

 ## What is so special about this project?